The best beach casting reels, and how to find yours

 Penn Shorecast Review

-The Daiwa Shorecast is a high end reel at a reasonable price point.
-It feels super smooth and robust, and as you can see has excellent line lay.
-The rugged appearance could have you mistaking it for a Penn reel, and indeed the experience of using this was very similar to that of the Penn Battle beach casting reel.
+The Daiwa Shorecast is a high-end reel at a reasonable price point.
+It feels super smooth and robust, and as you can see, it has an excellent line lay.
+The rugged appearance could have you mistaking it for a Penn reel.
+Indeed, the experience of using this was similar to that of the Penn Battle beach casting reel.

 The reel in the above photo paired well on a 12-14ft rod.
 Excellent for the price.